centre-pathogen-genomics/CPGIH_Utility/README.md

 This repository contains utility scripts for random stuff we do in CPG-IH.

 ### INSTALLATION AND SETUP
 First you need to clone this repository to your local machine/server.
-You can do this anywhere, but for the purposes of this documentation we will do it in a new directory called `Tools/` in your home directory (`~`) to make it easy.
+You can do this to any directory, but for the purposes of this documentation we will do it in a new directory called `Tools/` in your home directory (`~`).

 ```bash
 mkdir ~/Tools/